I am a Licensed Clinical Social Worker (LCSW, LICSW) and CADC III and a Clinical Supervisor in both Oregon and Washington.

 Current Groups Offered:

-- 1 General Practice Licensure Supervision Group (second Tuesday of the month 6-8pm)
+- 1 General Practice Supervision Group (second Tuesday of the month 6-8pm)

-- 1 School Based Clinicians Licensure Supervision Group (last Tuesday of the month 6-8pm)
+- 1 School Based Clinicians Supervision Group (last Tuesday of the month 6-8pm)

 - 1 Private Practice/Group Practice Supervision Group (third Tuesday of the month 4-6pm)

-- 1 General Practice & Private Practice Mix Group ( Last Monday of the Month 10am-12pm)
+- 1 General Practice & Private Practice Mix Supervision Group ( Last Monday of the Month 10am-12pm)

 - 2 Mini Groups for specific work locations (ex: social workers at one school district)